 The Valleywag tech blog says this particular insight paves the way for media organizations to sue Google News for making use of third-party content.
 Valleywag says:

 What neither Mayer nor Fortt explained: The real reason why Google doesn’t put ads on Google News.
-That’s because it fears lawsuits from the media organizations whose headlines and text it picks up and republishes.
-(It’s already lost a court case brought by a newspaper group in Belgium).
+That’s because it fears lawsuits from the media organizations / (It’s already lost a court case brought by a newspaper group in Belgium).
 By not running ads on Google News, Google lawyers could argue it’s not profiting from their work.

 Journo blogger Lucas Grindley (hat tip to him for the link) says this revelation is yet another reason why Google is indeed directly competing with media organizations.
 Grindley writes, “As profits shrink and newspapers look for a scapegoat, someone is going to sue that woman.”